madhurijetty/KBS_TermProject/README.md

 ##### Dashboard for Users and Dashboard for Data Engineers
 - We'll create two different dashboards one for our main audience/users i.e students or job-seekers and the other for Data Engineers.
-- Dashboard for users will be more simplified and clear so that users would be able to understand it easily.
+- Dashboard for users will be more simplified and more action oriented for filters or parameters so that users would be able to           use it easily.
-- Dashboard for Data Engineers will be detail oriented so that data engineers would be able to find specific jobs.
+- Dashboard for Data Engineers will be more advance.

 ##### GCP processing - ML
 - After cleaning the data and placing it in proper storage, we will start training dataset to run on AI platform.